 It was a tough decision between the Yeti and AT2020 USB.

-- It’s solid as a rock.
-It may look like an industrial sized dildo, but rest assured this beast is strong and durable. 🙂
+It’s solid as a rock.
+It may look like a spaceship, but rest assured this beast is strong and durable. 🙂

 AT2020 USB (and USB Plus)